Vladivostok Air Flight 352: Government response

 In the immediate aftermath, relatives of the passengers who had arrived in Irkutsk to welcome the passengers were repeatedly told that there had been a delay on the arrival of the flight.
 They later learned that the flight had crashed from local news.
 In Vladivostok, relatives who had not heard about the news were initially told that the flight wouldn't arrive in Vladivostok, with no explanation being given to the relatives on the cause.
 They were later ushered into the waiting room of the airport's terminal by employees of Vladivostok Air, where a team of psychologists and medics had been put on standby.
 In Yekaterinburg, families gathered at the VIP lounge area of the terminal.
 Helplines for the relatives were established in Yekaterinburg, Irkutsk and Vladivostok.

-Chartered flights will be provided by authorities to fly relatives to Irkutsk.
-All expenses, including accommodations and meals, will be provided by local government of Irkutsk and the costs, including long-distance call, will be covered by Vladivostok Air.
+Chartered flights were provided by authorities to fly relatives to Irkutsk.
+All expenses, including accommodations and meals, were provided by local government of Irkutsk and the costs, including long-distance calls, were to be covered by Vladivostok Air.
 Relatives, however, were not allowed to visit the crash site as the only access road to the site was blocked by police.

 Then-Russian Minister of Emergency Situations Sergei Shoigu flew to the crash site to monitor the recovery efforts.
-He stated that the ministry would send an Ilyushin Il-76 with an additional rescuers and equipment to the site of the crash.
+He stated that the ministry would send an Ilyushin Il-76 with an additional rescuers team and equipment to the site of the crash.
 This flight was later cancelled as officials in Irkutsk stated that the number of rescuers in Irkutsk were sufficient for the recovery operation.
 Deputy Minister of Sverdlovsk Oblast Viktor Shtager flew to Irkutsk to organize the repatriation process of the victims from Sverdlovsk Ovlast.
 Head of the East-Siberian Interregional Territorial Air Transport Administration, Yury Zhuravlev, announced that the controllers who were on duty during the crash of Flight 352 had been suspended from work.

 The government of Primorsky Krai and Sverdlovsk Oblast initially announced a regionwide day of mourning on 5 July.
 State flags will be flown at half-mast throughout the region and entertainment events will be cancelled.
 Radio and television programs will be preceded with a minute of silence for the victims.
 Frontpages of Russian newspapers will be printed in black and white.
 Russian President Vladimir Putin later issued a decree declaring 5 July as a national day of mourning.
 He ordered the sitting Russian Prime Minister Mikhail Kasyanov to form a special investigation commission that will be headed by Deputy Prime Minister Ilya Klebanov.